Kolkata protesters clash with police at rally against rape – DW – 08/27/2024

 Doctors' associations in many cities across India launched strikes in response to the crime.
 The actions cut off nonessential services, though medical professionals have since returned to work.

-The murder has sparked outrage across India, where an average of nearly 90 rapes a day were reported in 2022, in a country of 1.4 billion people.
+The murder has triggered widespread outrage in India, where an average of nearly 90 rapes are reported each day in 2022, in a country with 1.4 billion people.

 jcg/nm (AP, AFP)